 2. Hosting short Virtual games & activities

-We don’t mean long Zoom meetings with a designated day just for virtual events.
+We don’t mean long Zoom meetings with a designated day for virtual events.
 While this might be fun for a few people, it may drain out the energy of a lot of other employees.
-You can look at short virtual Airbnb experiences like Pasta making, scavenger hunt or even a trip to Taj Mahal!
+You can look at short virtual Airbnb experiences like Pasta making, scavenger hunts or even a trip to the Taj Mahal!

 A better way is to play quick games and icebreakers in between work as a quick break.
 You can even make these games asynchronous to avoid work disruption during focused work.
 Some apps like Ricotta Games & Trivia on Slack can be a great way to bond together while working asynchronously.